 Google has announced they have refreshed Panda’s algorithm on June 25th.
 Since April, Google has released algorithm updates for Panda and Penguin every month or so.
 As this was only a refresh, Google did not make any algorithm signal updates.
 They simply reran the Panda algorithm to release or capture sites that are supposed to be hit by Panda according to their guidelines.
 Here is Google’s tweet on the subject:

-Google Displays a Separate List of Hot Searches
+Google Search updates: A Separate List of Hot Searches

 Google introduces an additional service to better evaluate search quantities in addition to Google Trends and Google Insights.
 The new service is reminiscent of Google News, whereby displaying a list of the most popular searches conducted recently, combining images and links for news sources around the web.
 The algorithm behind the new site is also capable of finding similar stories with different keywords and combining them.